7Cedars/loyalty-program-contracts/README.md

 ## Development / TO DO
 LoyaltyProgram.
 Get to deployment of contract!
-- [ ] Implement covering gas of users by LoyaltyProgram Owner
+- [x] Implement covering gas of users by LoyaltyProgram Owner
   - [x] See https://learnweb3.io/lessons/using-metatransaction-to-pay-for-your-users-gas for a lesson on how to do this.
-  - [ ] Implement claim gift through signed message at till
+  - [x] Implement claim gift through signed message at till
-  - [ ] Implement redeem token through signed message at till
+  - [x] Implement redeem token through signed message at till
 - [ ] Refactor program and token logic (relating to gasless transactions above).
-  - [ ] Loyalty Token contracts have their requirement check - as is now.
+  - [x] Loyalty Token contracts have their requirement check - as is now.
-  - [ ] Loyalty Token contracts safeTransfer function is checked with requirement function.
+  - [x] Loyalty Token contracts safeTransfer function is checked with requirement function.
-  - [ ] claim gift function:
+  - [x] claim gift function:
-    - [ ] either gives only the bool of the requirement function.
+    - [x] either gives only the bool of the requirement function.
-    - [ ] or transfers a token. (which will provide the bool.)
-    - [ ] In other words: Loyalty Token contracts have option to provide token (to be redeemed later) or not.
+    - [x] In other words: Loyalty Token contracts have option to provide token (to be redeemed later) or not.
-  - [ ] Loyalty contracts have redeem function that should be disabled in contracts that do not give out loyalty tokens.
+  - [x] Loyalty contracts have redeem function that should be disabled in contracts that do not give out loyalty tokens.
-  - [ ] The tokens meta data should have added following fields:
+  - [ ] The tokens meta data should have added following fields - all in one file for all tokens in one contract:
-    - [ ] token_voucher: true / false
+    - [ ] is_token_voucher: true / false
     - [ ] vendor_message_at_claim: string
     - [ ] customer_message_at_claim: string
     - [ ] vendor_message_at_redeem: string / undefined